-Recommended Preparation: Completion of a BLT department course as stipulated by the instructor.
+Recommended Preparation: Completion of LAW 206 or qualification for LAW 206 or a higher level LAW course.
 Comment: BUS 195LA must be taken for credit only for program credit.

 BUS 195LA prepares students to sit for the basic Relativity Certified User Exam.